sharkdp/purescript-flare/docs/Flare.md

 intRange :: forall e.
 Label -> Int -> Int -> Int -> UI e Int
 ```

-Creates a text field for an `Int` input from a given label, minimum and
+Creates an input field for an `Int` from a given label, minimum and
 maximum values as well as a default value.
+The returned value is
+guaranteed to be within the given range.

 #### `intRange_`